QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 - :math:`u^n` is the resulting normal flow velocity,
 - :math:`\dot{X}^n` is the resulting normal velocity of the center of the cylinder element.

-In the structural model of QBladeOcean naturally handles the vector direction of the local normal force components depending on the element position and rotation (see :doc:`../../structure/chrono/chrono`).
+In the structural model of QBlade naturally handles the vector direction of the local normal force components depending on the element position and rotation (see :doc:`../../structure/chrono/chrono`).
 The normal force always acts at the center of the submerged part of the cylinder.
 Note that this position can vary if the cylinder element is close to the water surface and only parts of the cylinder are submerged.
 The local instantaneous wave elevation is taken into account every timestep to calculate submerged fraction of the cylinder and hence the position where the force vector acts.
 It is therefore recommended to subdivide cylinder elements that are close to the water surfeace into smaller sub-elements to increase model accuracy (see :ref:`modeling-considerations`)